-- Case study on school-community collaboration in school improvement - Observation of SMC/SMDC meeting and preparation of report - Survey of resources available in a school and the manner of their utilization. - Appraisal of a School Development Plan. - Assessment of the existing monitoring mechanism at the
+- Case study on school-community collaboration in school improvement - Observation of SMC/SMDC meeting and preparation of report - Survey of resources available in a school and the manner of their utilization. - Appraisal of a School Development Plan. - Assessment of the existing monitoring mechanism at the secondary level in the state and suggestions for improvement.

 - 1. Buch, T. et al. (1980).
 Approaches to school management.
 London: Harper and Row.
 Chalam K.S.
 (2003): Introduction to Educational Planning and Management: New Delhi, Anmol Publications Pvt.
 Ltd. - 2.
 Chandrasekharan P. (1997): New Delhi, Educational Planning and Management, Sterling Publishers Pvt.
 Ltd. - 3.
 Glasser, William (1990).
 The quality school.
 New York, NY: Harper Collins Publishers, Inc. - 4.
 Glasser, William (1990).
 The quality school.
 New York, NY: Harper Collins Publishers, Inc. - 5.
 Government of India (1986/92).
 National policy on education.
 New Delhi: MHRD. - Government of India (1992).
 Programme of action.
-New Delhi: MHRD. - 6.
-Gupta, S.K. & Gupta, S.91991).
+New Delhi: MHRD.

+- 6. Gupta, S.K. & Gupta, S.91991).
 Educational administration and management.
 Indore: Manorama Prakashan. - 7.
 Hallak, J. (1990).
 Investing in the future: Setting educational priorities in the developing world.
 Paris: UNESCO. - 8.
 Kalra, Alka (1977).
 Efficient school management and role of principals: New Delhi: APH Publishing Corporation. - 9.
 Lockheed, M.E. & Verspoor, A.M. et al. (1991).
 Improving primary education in developing countries: A review of policy options.
 New York: Oxford University Press. - 10.
 Shaeffer, S. (1991).
 Collaborating for educational change: The role of parents and the community in school improvement.
 Paris: UNESCO. - 11.
 Tyagi R.S. and Mahapatra P.C.
 (2000), Educational Administration in Orissa: New Delhi, National Institute of Educational Planning and Administration (NIEPA) - 12.
 Vashist, Savita (ed.)
 (1998).
 Encyclopedia of school education and management.
 New Delhi: Kamal Publishing House.

-CO-1 Spell out the structure of educational management at different levels - fromnational to institution level functioning

-CO-2 Explain the implications of various policies and provisions in respect ofeducational management

-CO-3 Identify and utilize various resources for effective school

-CO-4 Actively participate in the preparation of school development plan

-CO-5 Explain the role of monitoring and feedback mechanism for effectiveschool functioning
+- Spell out the structure of educational management at different levels from national to institution level - Explain the implications of various policies and provisions in respect of educational management - Identify and utilize various resources for effective school functioning - Actively participate in the preparation of school development plan - Explain the role of monitoring and feedback mechanism for effective school functioning